 Both unsealed experiments (Y-gauge and direct from the water lift gauge) represent the full suction potential.

-You can see the disparity between the Dyson Micro 1.5KG and V15 Detect with the unsealed test and the main reason why the latter is better suited for carpet.
+You can see the disparity between the Dyson Micro 1.5KG and V15 Detect with the unsealed test and why the latter is better suited for carpet.

 Cleaning performance comparison